Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Causal Discovery Algorithms

-The Linear Non-Gaussian Acyclic Model \citep{shimizu2006linear} exploits non-Gaussianity of error terms to achieve full identifiability of the causal DAG from observational data alone, a result impossible under the Gaussian assumption.
+The LiNGAM algorithm \citep{shimizu2006linear} exploits non-Gaussianity of error terms to achieve full identifiability of the causal DAG from observational data alone, a result impossible under the Gaussian assumption.
 LiNGAM uses Independent Component Analysis to recover the causal ordering and edge weights.
 It is included as the representative functional causal model and as a contrast to constraint-based methods: its identifiability guarantee and ICA-based mechanism produce qualitatively different performance characteristics across datasets.
 LiNGAM performs strongly on datasets with genuinely non-Gaussian noise (e.g., Survey) but degrades on datasets that violate its linear assumptions.

 LiNGAM assumes the data-generating process follows the structural equation model:

 where $\mathbf{x} \in \mathbb{R}^d$ is the observed variable vector, $\mathbf{B}$ is a strictly lower-triangular weighted adjacency matrix (encoding the DAG) and $\mathbf{e}$ is a vector of mutually independent non-Gaussian noise terms.
 Rearranging gives